Linuxfabrik/lfops/roles/php/README.md

 Variables for PHP-FPM Pool Config directives and their default values, defined and supported by this role.

 For every pool the role creates a dedicated session directory below the distribution's session base (`/var/lib/php/session` on RedHat, `/var/lib/php/sessions` on Debian) and a single shared opcache directory (`/var/lib/php/opcache`).
 On Debian, stale session files are reaped by the packaged `sessionclean` timer, which recurses the session base using the global `session.gc_maxlifetime`.
 A per-pool `session.gc_maxlifetime` is therefore not honored by the cleanup on Debian, and a session that stays open but idle longer than the lifetime may be removed.

+Each pool writes its `error_log` and `slowlog` into a per-service log directory (`/var/log/php-fpm` on RedHat, `/var/log/<service>` on Debian, e.g. `/var/log/php8.4-fpm`), which the role creates.
+On RedHat the package's logrotate config already rotates `/var/log/php-fpm/*log`; on Debian the role ships `/etc/logrotate.d/linuxfabrik-php-fpm` to rotate the per-pool logs, since the packaged config only covers the single global log file.

 Each pool listens on its own Unix socket below the FPM runtime directory (`/run/php-fpm/{{ item["name"] }}.sock` on RedHat, `/run/php/{{ item["name"] }}.sock` on Debian).
 On Debian, the packaged php-fpm systemd unit additionally maintains a version-agnostic `update-alternatives` alias at `/run/php/php-fpm.sock` that points at the socket of the default `www` pool.
 This alias only ever tracks `www`, not the pools created by this role, so configure your web server with the explicit per-pool socket path rather than the generic `/run/php/php-fpm.sock`.
 RedHat ships no such alias.